eisenbruch/trafficvision-chrome-extension/README.md

 # TrafficVision.Live Chrome Extension

-A Chrome extension that provides quick access to your favorite traffic cameras and routes from TrafficVision.Live.
+A Chrome extension that provides quick access to your favorite traffic cameras and custom routes from TrafficVision.Live.

 ## Features